gardener/gardener/docs/usage/shoot_high_availability.md

 Changing the worker pool (`shoot.spec.provider.workers[]`) and infrastructure (`shoot.spec.provider.infrastructureConfig`) configuration can eliminate this disbalance, having enough machines in healthy availability zones that can cope with the requests of your applications.

 Gardener relies on a sophisticated reconciliation flow with several dependencies for which various flow steps wait for the _readiness_ of prior ones.
-During a zone outage, this can block the entire flow, e.g. because all three `etcd` replicas can never be ready when a zone is down, and required changes mentioned above can never be accomplished.
+During a zone outage, this can block the entire flow, e.g., because all three `etcd` replicas can never be ready when a zone is down, and required changes mentioned above can never be accomplished.
 For this, a special one-off annotation `shoot.gardener.cloud/skip-readiness` helps to skip any readiness checks in the flow.

 > The `shoot.gardener.cloud/skip-readiness` annotation serves as a last resort if reconciliation is stuck because of important changes during an AZ outage.
 Use it with caution, only in exceptional cases and after a case-by-case evaluation with your Gardener landscape administrator.
 If used together with other operations like Kubernetes version upgrades or credential rotation, the annotation may lead to a severe outage of your shoot control plane.